-The Company previously manufactured FC1 at its facility located in the United Kingdom and manufactures FC2 at its facility located in Selangor D.E., Malaysia.
+The Company manufactures FC2 at its facility located in Selangor D.E., Malaysia.
 The Company's cost of sales consists primarily of direct material costs, direct labor costs and indirect production and distribution costs.
 Direct material costs include raw materials used to make FC2, principally a nitrile polymer.
 Indirect product costs include logistics, quality control and maintenance expenses, as well as costs for helium, nitrogen, electricity and other utilities.
 All of the key components for the manufacture of the FC2 female condom are essentially available from either multiple sources or multiple locations within a source.

 On August 5, 2009, the Company announced to its U.K. employees that the Company was evaluating the future of its U.K. facility following the decision of two of its largest customers to switch their purchases from the first generation product, FC1, manufactured in the U.K. facility, to the second generation product, FC2, which is manufactured in Malaysia.
 As is required by British labor law, the Company went through an evaluation process, working in tandem with employee representatives, in which various manufacturing alternatives were considered.
 As the Company was unable to identify a satisfactory alternative, the facility's manufacturing operations ceased in October 2009.
-During the three months ended December 31, 2009, the Company incurred a one-time charge of \$1.9 million for restructuring costs related to exiting the lease of its former U.K. manufacturing facility.
+During the six months ended March 31, 2010, the Company incurred a one-time charge of \$1.9 million for restructuring costs related to exiting the lease of its former U.K. manufacturing facility.